coniel/meteor-postable/README.md

 ### Instance Methods ###

-**user()** - The use who created the post.
+**user()** - The user who created the post.
 Poster may return the same as user if the user created the post in their own feed.

 ### Instance Methods ###